 Both the circular Crystal Stones and hanging Crystal Beads explore how colour changes as light passes through them.
 When light travels from one material to another it changes speed, allowing it to be separated into its seven constituent colours – red, orange, yellow, green, blue, indigo and violet.

-A series of three-dimensions objects – that Jongerius describes as Colour Catchers – are used throughout the exhibition.
+A series of three-dimension objects – that Jongerius describes as Colour Catchers – are used throughout the exhibition.
 They have been specially designed as an aide to study and understand colour.
-Created by folding and gluing complex cardboard patterns, the convex faceted surfaces absorb and reflect nearby colours.
+Created by folding and glueing complex cardboard patterns, the convex faceted surfaces absorb and reflect nearby colours.
 They become a three-dimensional colour chart, revealing gradations of the objects base colour mixed with reflections of other nearby colours.

 Jongerius adds: "The Colour Catchers are an abstraction of all the daily objects that surround us.
 They are designed as the ultimate shape to research colour, shadows and reflections.
 They are my canvases.
 The folding acts as a shift between two different colours, it turns the form of an object into a generator of new colour tones."

 As the sun reaches its highest point in the sky, the intensity of daylight is at its strongest.
 The sharp light from above casts strong shadows and stark contrasts.
 In the Noon section, the shape and colour tones of the exhibits become sharp and bright.

 Grey Colour Catchers are displayed on bright surfaces.
 This enables multiple colours to be seen across its faceted surfaces despite, in actuality, remaining grey.
 Lighting projections create sharp shadows and transition the visitor from the haze of early morning to the intensity of midday.